UGAWG/solution-adapt-cases/hemisphere-cylinder/README.md

 This is the case described as
 [3D Hemisphere Cylinder Validation Case (NEW)](https://turbmodels.larc.nasa.gov/hc3dnumericspart2_val.html).
 It is part of the Solver Technology Discussion Group (STDG) SciTech-2018 special session "RANS solutions for 3D benchmark configurations"
-The geometry is taken from the experimental model studied by Tsieh.
+The geometry is taken from the experimental model studied by Hsieh.
 [1]

 # Simulation Conditions (for Half Model with Symmetry)